-Everyone really ought to do some basic estate planning—that is, planning to make sure that your wishes are followed after your death, your family is spared unnecessary expense and delay, and that someone you trust will be in charge if you ever become unable to manage things on your own.
+Everyone really ought to do some basic estate planning—that is, planning to make sure that your wishes are followed after your death, your family is spared unnecessary expense and delay, and someone you trust will be in charge if you ever become unable to manage things on your own.

 If you live in Pennsylvania, you probably need these estate planning documents:

-You may also want to consider probate-avoidance.
+You may also want to consider probate avoidance.
 Probate is a court proceeding, conducted after someone’s death, that gives your executor authority to pay your debts and taxes and transfer your assets to the people who inherit them.
 But probate can be expensive and time-consuming, and many people prefer to avoid it altogether, saving their families money and hassle.
 Probate can be easily avoided with a living trust or other methods—as long as you act during your lifetime.
 After your death, your family won’t be able to take steps to avoid probate of your estate.

 The articles below discuss Pennsylvania estate planning issues.